 Digital pH electrodes will never cause the above issue.
 They work like regular electrodes, with measuring and reference half-cells.
 But digital electrodes have small microprocessors in them that convert mV signals into digital signals that shrug off environmental interference like contact resistance.

-I could go on and on about possible issues, but you don’t need to worry about all of them.
-In my experience, pH measurement is simple to perform with reliable equipment.
-Still, I’d like to bring up another common issue and how to get around it.
-Maybe you’ll see a clue and solve the case before I finish!
+One can go on and on about possible issues, but there is no need to worry about all of them. pH measurement is simple to perform with reliable equipment.

 pH measurement discrepancies

 In this mystery, a pulp plant had serious discrepancies between the pH values from the process equipment and the lab.
 The values matched almost randomly, but often the process measurement fell about one pH unit short.
-Recalling what I learned at the wastewater plant, I examined all the connections, but they checked out okay.
+Recalling what we learnt at the wastewater plant, they examined all the connections, but they checked out okay.

 An easy way to detect this issue is to take a grab sample and measure it with the same device used for the process.
-If the values differ, then you should look for a ground loop in your plant.
-In this case, that wasn’t the issue, even if I got different values between the online and offline measurements.
+If the values differ, then one should look for a ground loop in your plant.
+In this case, that wasn’t the issue, even if there were different values between the online and offline measurements.

 pH sensors and changing temperatures